 The Power of a Step

-Using critical thinking skills, students/participants will be able to:
+Using critical thinking skills, participants will be able to:

 - Consider each scenario within the story.

-- Understand that there are approximately 62 million girls around the world that should be in school but are not.
+- Understand that there are approximately 62 million girls around the world that do not have the opportunity to attend school.

-- Identify the benefits that educating a girl can extend to her family, her community, and any family or children she may have in the future.
+- Identify the benefits that educating a girl can extend to her family and community.

 - Using The Story of Lola, help determine if and how the main character progresses to achieve her goal of graduating from school.